5 Ways You Can Use Your Phone to Improve Your Mental Health

 Smartphones often get a bad rap when it comes to mental health.
 It's partly because they're the gateway to social media, which leads to the potential pitfalls of comparing your real life to other people's perfectly curated feeds.
 And it's partly because some studies have found that they can be addictive, although the research on that is a work in progress.
 But totally dismissing smartphones deprives us of a powerful tool that can be used to make us feel calmer, more productive, and less stressed.
 Check out these five ways you can use your phone to promote good mental health.

 1. Take a photo a day.
-Make your Instagram habit work for you!
+Instagram food pics, anyone?
 A study published in the journal Health spent two months following eight people who were already engaged in taking and posting a photo a day to a sharing site to see how the practice affected their mental health.
 The participants reported a range of benefits; for example, the project prompted them to be more mindful and to take time out to do something for themselves, even on a busy day.
 Knowing that they had to find something to photograph gave them a reason to leave the house and a sense of purpose and structure.

 Different apps serve different mental health needs.
-If you need information, or a reminder to take medication, the study recommends text message services, which people liked because they could receive information anonymously.
-Other apps, like What’s Up (free on Android and iOS) and MoodTools (free on Android and iOS) are designed specifically for people with mild to moderate depression and are more interactive, combining activities based on cognitive behavioral therapy (CBT) and other therapeutic practices.
+If you need information, or a reminder to take medication, you can try text message services, which means you can receive information anonymously.
+Other apps, like What's Up (free on Android and iOS) and MoodTools (free on Android and iOS) are designed specifically for people with mild to moderate depression and are more interactive, combining activities based on cognitive behavioral therapy (CBT) and other therapeutic practices.
 These include thought trackers so you can monitor your positive and negative moods, diaries secure from prying eyes, breathing techniques, distraction games, and information on symptoms and treatments.
-Another app the study specifically named for anxiety is Flowy (free on Android and iOS), which teaches you to counter panic attacks by learning to control your breathing with a fun game.
+Another app that could help with anxiety is iBreathe (free on iOS) which guides you through deep breathing exercises.

 A study in the Journal of Medical Internet Research noted that some users reported that they used these apps instead of paying for a therapist.
 However, many of the app websites note that they are designed as supplements, rather than replacements, for seeing a mental health professional.